Cancer Care Parcel Logo

 Drink a lot.

-Although it seems obvious it is not always easy to drink a lot if you feel sick. ย A lot of small sips can help and keeping a water bottle with you at all times is a good reminder to drink. ย Sucking on small pieces of ice works can help improve your fluid intake, but you will need a lot of ice.
+Although it seems obvious it is not always easy to drink a lot if you feel sick.
+A lot of small sips can help and keeping a water bottle with you at all times is a good reminder to drink.
+Sucking on small pieces of ice works can help improve your fluid intake, but you will need a lot of ice.
+Managing side effects after chemotherapy can also involve dietary adjustments to help soothe your stomach.
+Incorporating easy-to-digest foods can alleviate nausea, making it more feasible to maintain your nutrition.
+Additionally, discussing your side effects with your healthcare team may provide further strategies tailored to your individual needs.

 If you dislike plain water you could try drinking flavored water or adding a slice of lemon to get enough fluids.
 Other fluids can also help, including milk, low-sugar juice, and caffeine-free tea.